-Charges for the basic services provided by the Swedish Transport Administration are levied pursuant to Chapter 7, Section 8 of the Swedish Railway Act and shall, according to this paragraph, be set at prime cost for providing the service, including reasonable profit.
+Charges for the basic services provided by the Swedish Transport Administration are levied pursuant to Chapter 9, Section 6 of the Railway Market Act and shall, according to this paragraph, be set at prime cost for providing the service, including reasonable profit.
 The same applies to the additional services and ancillary services that the Swedish Transport Administration provides, if it is the sole provider of these services.
+The Swedish Transport Administration indexes the charges once a year.